up42/docs/faq/pricing.md

 ## What is an UP42 credit?

-An UP42 credit is a token of value that hides from the developer thepricing complexity across all data and processing blocks.
+An UP42 credit is a token of value that hides from the developer the pricing complexity across all data and processing blocks.

+## How do I buy UP42 credits?

 Credits come in prepaid bundles.
-Just go to[settings/credits/purchase](https://up42.com/settings/credit/purchase),select the plan with the number of credits you want and enter yourcredit card information.
+Just go to[settings/credits/purchase](https://up42.com/settings/credit/purchase), select the plan with the number of credits you want and enter yourcredit card information.
 If you want to buy credits in larger bundles,please contact our [sales team](mailto:sales@up42.com)

 ## How are credits used on UP42?